Nonparametric tests of treatment effect homogeneity for policy-makers: Local Asymptotic Behavior

 We will consider local alternative distributions $P_n$ that satisfy

-\begin{theorem} (Weak convergence under local data generating laws: quantitative heterogeneity) Suppose that our data are drawn as a triangular array $Z_{n,1},...,Z_{n,n}$ from some sequence $P_n$ in \eqref{eq:local_alt}, and that $\sup_{f\in \mathcal{F}}|c(f)|$ is bounded.
+\begin{theorem} (Weak convergence under local data generating laws: quantitative heterogeneity) Suppose that our data are drawn as an i.i.d. triangular array $Z_{n,1},...,Z_{n,n}$ from some sequence $P_n$ in \eqref{eq:local_alt}, and that $\sup_{f\in \mathcal{F}}|c(f)|$ is bounded.
 Then under the conditions of Theorem \ref{theorem:al},

-where $\sup_{f\in \mathcal{F}}|n^{-1/2}r_n(f)|$ converges to zero in probability under sampling from $P_n$.
+where $\sup_{f\in \mathcal{F}}|n^{1/2}r_n(f)|$ converges to zero in probability under sampling from $P_n$.
 Moreover, $\{n^{1/2}\{\theta^+_{n,\tau_n}(f)-\theta^-_{n,\tau_n}(f)\}:f\in \mathcal{F}\}$ converges weakly under $P_n$ to $\{\mathbb{G}(f)+c(f):f\in \mathcal{F}\}$ as an element of $l^\infty(\mathcal{F})$.
 Here, $\mathbb{G}$ is a tight, mean-zero Gaussian process with covariance $\Sigma: (f_1, f_2) \mapsto P_0[\{\varphi^+_{0,\tau_0}(f_1)-\varphi^-_{0,\tau_0}(f_1)\}\{\varphi^+_{0,\tau_0}(f_2) - \varphi^-_{0,\tau_0}(f_2)\}]$. \end{theorem}

 This can then be converted into a result on power under local alternatives. \begin{corollary} (Power under local alternatives: quantitative heterogeneity) Let $t_{\alpha}$ be the $(1-\alpha)$ quantile of $\sup_{f \in \mathcal{F}}|\mathbb{G}(f)|$.
 Then under sampling from $P_n$, and the conditions of Theorems \ref{theorem:al} and \ref{theorem:local_quant},